fr-ench/rxjs-presentation/readme.md

+# rxjs-presentation

-# RxJS.
+RxJS.
 Aspects and pitfalls.

 Presentation dedicated to RxJS (version 6) and working code examples described in slides.